Hypothyroidism: Symptoms, Causes & Treatment

-Hypothyroidism, also known as an underactive thyroid gland, is a clinical disorder, and it means that the thyroid gland is not generating sufficient thyroid hormones as per the body's requirements.
-The thyroid gland releases thyroid hormones into the body that control how your body utilizes energy.
+Hypothyroidism, also known as an underactive thyroid gland, is a clinical disorder in which the thyroid gland does not generate sufficient thyroid hormones to meet the body's requirements.
+The thyroid gland releases hormones into the body that control how the body utilizes energy.
 In the case of hypothyroidism, the body's functions slow down.

 The normal thyroid levels are: